 Does God value his soul less than that of a foreigner?

 Is it possible that he’s the “hardest thing” for some of us?

 Some Christians won’t eat with those who swear.
 We swear off anything that strikes us as a worldly trapping – a tattooed guest in church, or working at an unsavory mechanics’ shop – without asking if there might be lost people there.
 It’s these people against whom our hearts are often hardened.
 Perhaps the “hard thing” is not the hard thing to do, but the hard thing to want to do.

 I say this with some trepidation, for I know God will hold me to this, too.
 But I trust him to empower us.
 Let us not be like Peter, for whom being sent was like pulling teeth and canvases of dead animals.
-Whether a refugee in a distant country or an arrogant, selfish neighbor across the fence, I trust God to send us well.
+Whether a refugee in a distant country or a neighbor across the fence, I trust God to send us well.

 Perhaps this all is what Do Hard Things says.
 If so, I guess I’m saying it again.
 Some things can’t be repeated enough.